 - Go to the beach.
 All beaches on Astypalea have crystal clear water and are much quieter than many other islands.
 In addition, naturists can be easy to access or secluded and frequented.
 The most popular beaches are Pera Gialos, Agios Konstantinos, and Livadia.

 - Caving.
-Cave of Negrou at Vatses has impressive stalactites, and stalagmite formations fuel the imagination about pirates and hidden treasures.
+Cave of Negrou at Vatses has impressive stalactites and stalagmite formations that fuel the imagination about pirates and hidden treasures.
 It is a 45-minute hike from the beach.

 - Visit the Baths of Talara with their blue tiles and mosaics from the Hellenistic period.